Frequently Asked Questions

 The CCTST assumes students have completed most or all of the general education or core curriculum requirements at their institution.
 The questions have a broad range of difficulty; some are quite easy, others are more difficult.
 It is an objective electronic test which uses a multiple-choice format of 34 questions.
 Students are given 45 minutes to complete this timed, proctored exam via computer.
 Remote proctored testing options are not available for distance learners.

 Students, faculty, and administrators are committed to the common goal of academic excellence at Austin Peay.
 An exit exam provides the standards by which our progress toward excellence is measured.
 The Tennessee Higher Education Commission requires all state universities administer a Geneal Education assessment test prior to students' graduation.

 The results provided help Austin Peay to revise curriculum design with high scores bringing in additional state funding to further improve our programs.
 As a student, you play a crucial role in this process.
 Your participation is required so that other students, faculty, and administrators can benefit from your knowledge and experience.
-Group scores are reported and evaluated to satisfy state requirements and to provide us with research data.
+Group scores are reported and evaluated not only to satisfy state requirements but to provide us with research data.
 Individual scores will be kept confidential and will not be recorded on transcripts.

 The test can be taken any time during a student's final year.
 Testing before the final semester is recommended for students planning to relocate, complete internships, fulfill clinical training, or participate in study abroad programs.

 Testing ends shortly before finals each semester.
 Students waiting to see if they will be allowed to graduate should take the exam early instead of waiting for a determination or final grades.
 No individual test sessions will be arranged to fulfill this requirement after scheduled testing ends each semester.